electronicvisions/hbp-sp9-guidebook/pm/spikey/spikey_school.rst

 Spikey school
 =============

-.. _label-intro:
+.. _intro:

 Introduction
 ------------

-For an introduction to the Spikey neuromorphic system, its topology and configuration space, see section 2 in [Pfeil2013]_.
+For an introduction to the Spikey neuromorphic system, its neuron and synapse models, its topology and its configuration space, see section 2 in [Pfeil2013]_.
 Detailed information about the analog implementation of the neuron, STP and STDP models are given in Figure 17 in [Indiveri2011]_, [Schemmel2007]_ and [Schemmel2006]_, respectively.
 The digital parts of the chip architecture are thoroughly documented in [Gruebl2007]_.
 The following paragraph will briefly summarize the features of the Spikey system.